MeghaBhati7/MeghaBhati7/README.md

 - 📫 How to reach me @meghabhati196@gmail.com

-I am Megha from India, and I am an aspiring Data Analyst having some experience working with MS Excel and SQL.
+I am Megha actively seeking oppurtunities in the Data field, and I am an aspiring Data Analyst having some experience working with MS Excel and SQL.
 Currently, I am navigating the path to becoming successful data analyst.